ammulashiva/physical_design_using_asic/README.md

 <details>
 	<summary>Summary</summary>

- Timing libs,Hierarchical vs flat synthesis and efficient flop coding styles
+ viewed the Timing libs learnt some fundamental parameters in .lib file , done some examples on Hierarchical vs flat synthesis and efficient flop coding styles and learnt some of the basic optimizations .

 </details>